1989–90 Chicago Bulls season

 The 1989–90 Chicago Bulls season was the 24th season for the Chicago Bulls in the National Basketball Association.

+Season summary

+Off-season

 The Bulls received the sixth overall pick in the 1989 NBA draft from the New Jersey Nets via trade, and selected power forward Stacey King from the University of Oklahoma, and also selected point guard B.J.
 Armstrong from the University of Iowa with the 18th overall pick.
-Despite their solid playoff run last year, the team fired head coach Doug Collins, and replaced him with assistant Phil Jackson.
+Despite their solid playoff run last year, the team fired head coach Doug Collins, and replaced him with assistant coach Phil Jackson.

-Under Jackson, the Bulls held a 28–19 record at the All-Star break, and finished the regular season in second place in the Central Division with a 55–27 record, averaging 109.5 points per game, and earning the third seed in the Eastern Conference.